Reconstructing quantum theory from diagrammatic postulates: Process theoretic concepts

 then, in particular, the cup separates:

 so we have:

-That is, all wires separate and the theory is trivial.
-Any non-trivial theory with cups must therefore have correlations.Intuitively, maximality can then be deduced from the first of Eqs.~(\ref{eq:yank}) in that `via a cup and cap an identity can be realised', so that the cup and cap must allow for a flow of all state-data at the input.
+That is, all wires separate, so the theory does not permit any interactions, correlations or evolution.
+We say that such a theory is \emph{trivial}.
+Any non-trivial theory with cups must therefore have correlations.
+Intuitively, maximality can then be deduced from the first of Eqs.~\eqref{eq:yank} in that `via a cup and cap an identity can be realised', so that the cup and cap must allow for a flow of all state-data at the input.
 Formally this intuition is substantiated in \cite{coeckeuniqueness}.

 Similarly to the above proof, it can now easily be seen that the cap cannot be causal, confirming that this simple diagrammatic structure is lost when passing to the causal subtheory.
-Indeed, if the cap were causal then the Eq.~(\ref{eq:effectcaus}) becomes:
+Indeed, if the cap were causal then the Eq.~\eqref{eq:effectcaus} becomes:

-and again then all wires would separate and the theory would be trivial:
+and again all wires would separate and the theory would be trivial:

-Consequently, non-trivial causal subtheories won't have cups and caps.
+Consequently, non-trivial causal subtheories will not have cups and caps.

-\begin{examples} For the quantum case the cups and caps realise the Choi-Jamio{\l}kowski isomorphism.
+\begin{example}[Quantum] For the quantum case the cups \& caps realise the Choi-Jamio{\l}kowski isomorphism.
 That is, the cup and cap are (non-normalised) maximally entangled states and effects respectively.
 More formally, the cup for a $d$-dimensional system $A$ is given by the super-normalised state written in Dirac notation as:

 similarly the cap is given by the same matrix but interpreted as a POVM element.
-For general C*-algebras, e.g. $\mathcal{A}=\bigoplus_k A_k$ where $A_k$ are $d_k$-dimensional quantum systems, we can write the cup as:
+For general C*-algebras, e.g.\ $\mathcal{A}=\bigoplus_k A_k$ where $A_k$ are $d_k$-dimensional quantum systems, we can write the cup as:

-the cap is again given by the same matrix interpreted as a POVM element.
-In the classical case this reduces to:
+the cap is again given by the same matrix interpreted as a POVM element. \end{example} \begin{example}[Classical] In the classical case these cups and caps are given by:

-which corresponds to the super-normalised perfectly correlated state (or effect) as is expected. \end{examples}
+which corresponds to the super-normalised perfectly correlated state and effect.
+It is simple to verify that these do indeed satisfy the relevant equations (Eqs.~\ref{eq:yank}), for example: